 There are a number of ways to include the audio files.
 Which one you choose will depend on what works best for your distribution methods.

 - The audio files can all be included in the app package.
 This makes distribution easier because everything you need is in one file.
 However, for Android apps published on the Google Play Store, the package file is limited to 100 MB.

 - For Android apps, an external folder can be used, such as on a microSD card.
 This requires additional permissions for the app, but may simplify distribution.
 One possibility is to distribute a microSD card that has the audio Scripture files and the app.
-Feature phones could still use the audio files and Android phones would get the added benefit of the full app with the text and synchronised audio.
+Feature phones could still use the audio files and Android phones would get the added benefit of the full app with the text and synchronized audio.

 - If Internet access is not a problem, the audio files can be hosted online for the user to download one by one when they are needed.
 Again, additional permissions are required.
 If Scripture has been recorded by Faith Comes By Hearing, it is possible to configure the app to download the audio files which are already hosted on FCBH’s Digital Bible Platform.

 Since the raw Paratext files are included, can somebody access them by unpackaging the app?

 It would be very difficult.
 The Paratext files are encrypted when the app package is built so that others cannot extract them to use for other purposes.